Green-veined White (Pieris napi)

 2529_female_Var_9Jul06

 Napi is closely related to the Mountain Green-veined White (P. bryoniae).
-For observations on the differences between these species, please see the napi page.
+For observations on the differences between these species, please see the bryoniae page.
 Napi is polyvoltine (multiple brooded) with three broods per annum, and possibly a fourth.

 The first brood male is very similar to bryoniae.
 The first brood female is quite heavily suffused (see 4570) and the summer brood (second generation) rather more cleanly marked (see 16184).
-I believe that 2529 is a second brood specimen of the southern European form meridionalis, rather larger than the nominate form, and quite lightly marked.
+I believe that 2529 is a second brood specimen of the southern European subspecies meridionalis, rather larger than the nominate form, and quite lightly marked.

 ref sex